 Wash and cube the paneer.
 Fry the paneer cubes in ghee and drain them once they turn golden.

 Once you have all the onions, capsicum, spring onions all chopped and ready, heat a pan with oil.

 Once it's hot, saute the onions well, then add the capsicum and simmer for 5 mins for it to get soften.
 Then add the roasted paneer, tomato sauce, soy sauce, salt, and Ajinomoto.
 Mix well and simmer.

 After 5 mins, sprinkle the spring onion tops and serve!

-Your tempting Paneer chilli is ready to devoured!
+Your tempting Paneer chili is ready to devour!